pharo-open-documentation/pharo-wiki/General/Baselines.md

 ##### Depends on the same project with different groups

-Sometimes, you might want to depend on a project, but two packages will depend on different groups of this external project.
+You might need to depend on an external project, but two packages of your project depend on different groups of this external project.

-For that case you can use the message `#project:copyFrom:with:` to create a new dependency spec.
+In that case, you can use the message `#project:copyFrom:with:` to create a new dependency spec.

 ```Smalltalk
 materialDesignLite: spec